sherpa-ai/sherpa/docs/tutorials/pbt.rst

 The parameters for the PBT algorithm are ``population_size``, ``parameter_range``, and ``perturbation_factors``.
-Population size is the number of models that are randomly initialized at the beginning and the size of every generation thereafter.
-The parameter ranges correspond to ranges used by PBT for perturbation.
+Population size is the number of models that are randomly initialized at the beginning.
+The ``population_size`` is also the size of every generation thereafter.
+The parameter ranges
+correspond to ranges used by PBT for perturbation.
 The motivation for this parameter is that one may want the initial models to be sampled from the ranges provided in the regular way.
 The PBT parameter ranges may be larger allowing model parameters